danomatika/joyosc/README.md

 /joyosc/devices/DEVICE_NAME/INPUT_TYPE ID VALUE
 </pre>

-* _DEVICE_NAME_ is the mapped name to the device as specified in the config file, otherwise it is "js#" with # being the current device id
+* _DEVICE_NAME_ is the mapped name to the device as specified in the config file, otherwise it is "gc#" or "js#" with # being the current device id
 * _INPUT_TYPE_ can be `button`, `axis`, `ball`, or `hat` depending on the control layout of your joystick/gamepad.
 * _ID_ is the id number for the control (aka button 1, axis 2, etc); these are likely different from device to device
 * _VALUE_ is the current value of the control: